Krumkata12/SoftUniDemoGitHubProject/README.md

 I edited this on GitHub directly!

 This repository also contains cats and dogs!
+Some rabbbits too!!